Cunjevoi Lily (Alocasia brisbanensis)

 Growing Cunjevoi Lilies

-If you live in an area that receives frosts, the old Cunjevoi Lily leaves will be damaged during Winter, but new leaves will grow to replace them once the weather warms up and the damaged leaves can be simply pruned off.
-If planting Cunjevoi Lily in frost susceptible areas, make sure to do so during Spring after the last chance of frost has past so that the young plants will have sufficient time to become established and have the best chance of surviving the following Winter.
+If you live in an area that receives frosts, the old Cunjevoi Lily leaves will be damaged during winter, but new leaves will grow to replace them once the weather warms up and the damaged leaves can be simply pruned off.
+If planting Cunjevoi Lily in frost susceptible areas, make sure to do so during spring after the last chance of frost has passed so that the young plants will have sufficient time to become established and have the best chance of surviving the following winter.

 Cunjevoi Lilies are readily available at native plant nurseries in areas where they occur naturally for an extremely low cost, often only a couple of dollars per plant.
 Remember to never remove native plants from the wild, the fines involved if caught can be astronomical.